tytydraco/yessleep/out/The_Withdrawal_Part_1.md

 There were literally dozens and dozens of them, and they seemed to get worse the further down the line you went.

-Demented, disgusting ducklings all a part of some fucked up viewing experience Amy had curated.
+Demented, disgusting ducklings in this digital and perfect descenting line of depravity, all serving some fucked up viewing experience Amy had curated.

 My mind was a whirl-wind, my stomach a sink-hole, I must have been standing there for... god, I don't even know, my fight or flight response malfunctioned and I was frozen in place.